jeka-dev/demo-base-application/README.md

 This repository demonstrates the ability of JeKa to build, dockerize, and publish applications with zero build configurations.

-The application is a simple command line displaying managed OpenJDK distributions managed by [foojay-disco](https://foojay.io/today/disco-api-helping-you-to-find-any-openjdk-distribution/), by requesting the [foojay-disco rest api](https://api.foojay.io/swagger-ui/).
+The application is a simple command line displaying OpenJDK distributions managed by [foojay-disco](https://foojay.io/today/disco-api-helping-you-to-find-any-openjdk-distribution/), by requesting the [foojay-disco rest api](https://api.foojay.io/swagger-ui/).

 Here, we don't create project structure but rely only on the JeKa scripting engine : sources and tests are all located in